 The weather in Cambodia is warm all year around.
 There are two main seasons: dry and wet.
 From October to April, there is little rain.
 On the other hand, from May and September, it rains cats and dogs.
 Generally speaking, the best period to visit is from November to January.
 Both the temperature and humidity drop a bit.
 From March to June the heat can be unbearable, so try to visit early in the morning or late in the afternoon.
 Apparently, the place can get busy on weekends since many locals come here for a picnic, so visit on a weekday.

 Be sure to bring some socks with you.
 Taking your shoes off is mandatory so you don’t want to burn your feet going all the way up!
 Also, don’t forget to bring a hat and some sunscreen.
 Try to bring your own water in a recyclable container.
 Don’t worry if you didn’t.
-Local vendors sell snacks and refreshments at the base of the hill.
-The views from the top are sure worth the effort.
+Local vendors sell snacks and refreshments at the base of the mountain.
+The views from the top are spectacular.
 Therefore, don’t forget your camera and take plenty of photos.
-The entrance to the temples is free, but there are kids offering to tour you around the hill.
+The entrance to the temples is free, but there are kids offering to tour you around the mountain.
 Be polite to them, these nice children are here to help!

 Back to the Present